boblyx/fire/fire-rvt/ui/web-ui/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000/index.html](http://localhost:3000/index.html) to view it in the browser.

+The app has to be mounted on index.html route in order to work with Revit WebView2.

 ## Contributors
 - Yuji Fujinami: UI / UX implementation